luanrv00/tsks/specs.md

 **when request is succesfull**
 * returns ok
 * returns data containing tsks
+* returns is ready

 **when request is failed**
 * returns not ok
 * returns error containing message
+* returns is ready

 **when request breaks**
 * returns not ok
 * returns error containing message
+* returns is ready

 #### postTsk